 You are always talking about doing data base research, where do I do that?

-Go to the Refugee Processing Center, here and/or here and just play around with the data bases available.
+Go to the Refugee Processing Center, here, and just play around with the data bases available.
 I can’t explain exactly how to pull up all the information, but you will figure it out if you spend a little time exploring them.

 How do I follow the money?